SrijanSharma08/Image_Caption_Generator/README.md

-# Image_Caption_Generator
-A deep learning based Image Caption Generator that extracts visual features using VGG16 and generates natural language captions using an LSTM model.
-Trained on the Flickr30k dataset.

 # Image Caption Generator

 This project generates natural language captions for images using VGG16 for feature extraction and an LSTM-based decoder network.
 The model is trained on the Flickr30k dataset to produce human-like descriptions for images.